 Our faculty bring a blend of study abroad teaching experience and superb professional credentials.
-Two of our Urbino instructors are Pulitzer Prize winning journalists.
+One of our Urbino instructors is a Pulitzer Prize winning journalist.

-Susan Biddle was a Washington Post staff photographer for thirteen years and now freelances for the Post as well as other publications and organizations.
+Susan Biddle (Photography – ieiMedia Fellow) was a Washington Post staff photographer for thirteen years and now freelances for the Post as well as other publications and organizations.
 She began her career photographing for the Peace Corps and later worked as a staff photographer for the Topeka Capital-Journal and the Denver Post.
 After five years at the Denver Post she left to become a White House photographer documenting the Presidency for the last year of the Reagan administration and all four years of the George H.W.
 Bush administration.
 She began working for the Washington Post in 1996.
 Prior to that she freelanced and her work has appeared in Time, Newsweek, U.S. News and World Report, Life, National Geographic and other publications worldwide.
 She has participated in various book projects including Day in the Life of America, Day in the Life of Thailand, Hong Kong – Here Be Dragons, Day in the Life of the American Woman and America at Home.
 She has won awards with White House News Photographers Association and National Press Photographers Association.
+Susan taught photography in Urbino in 2012 and returns in 2014.

-Francesca Carducci (Italian Language/Interpreter Supervisor) received her degree in Pharmacy at the University of Urbino.
+Francesca Carducci (Italian Language/Interpreter Supervisor – ieiMedia Fellow) received her degree in Pharmacy at the University of Urbino.
 She teaches English and is a lecturer (CEL) in the Department of Modern Literature and Philological-Linguistic Sciences at the University of Urbino.
 She is a member of the CLIL (Content and Language Integrated Learning) staff of the faculty of Computer Science and teaches in the English master’s program for Italian primary school teachers offered by the Department of Foreign Languages.
 Fran is originally from Buffalo, New York, and became interested in content-based teaching methodology as a consequence of her scientific background.
 She has revised and edited scientific articles to be published in English for years, and has created science and math courses in English for Italian students at almost every level.
 Francesca truly enjoys teaching both on-line and in the classroom and, after more than 20 years of living and working in Urbino, considers herself a bona fide “Urbinate.”
-She taught Italian language and supervised interpreters in Urbino in 2009 through 2012 and returns again in 2013.
+She taught Italian language and supervised interpreters in Urbino from 2009 through 2013 and returns again in 2014.

-Susan West (Reporting/Writing) is an award-winning writer and editor who launches and advises magazines and websites.
+Susan West (Reporting/Writing – ieiMedia Fellow) is an award-winning writer and editor who launches and advises magazines and websites.
 With an M.S. in science journalism from the University of Missouri at Columbia, West started her career as a staff writer at Science News and Science 80.
 In 1986, she co-founded a popular health magazine called Hippocrates (now known as Health and owned by Time Inc.), which won four National Magazine Awards during her tenure.
 As a principal at West Gold Editorial consulting, she has launched magazines such as Dwell, trained online editors at websites such as BabyCenter, provided strategic guidance to publications from the New England Journal of Medicine to Acoustic Guitar, and conducted workshops for Cooking Light, Southern Accents, and many others.
 In 2009, she served as the founding editor of the travel magazine Afar, which last fall was named Best Travel Magazine in North America by the Society of American Travel Writers.
 She has also been the executive editor of Smithsonian magazine and for many years oversaw the magazine launch projects at the Stanford Professional Publishing Course.
-She directed the 2011 and 2012 magazine program in Urbino and will return in 2013.
+She directed the 2011 and 2012 magazine programs in Urbino.
+In 2013 she directed the app program in Urbino.
+She will return to Urbino in 2014.

 ieiMedia Blog: Browse Topics